AmblyopiaEn Español (Spanish Version)

 - Crossed eyes

-- A large difference in eyeglass prescription between the two eyes (nearsighted, farsighted, or astigmatism)
+A large difference in sight between the two eyes (nearsighted, farsighted, or astigmatism) that may

 - Visual blockage such as a cataract, droopy eyelid, or corneal scarring